 All of our activities aim to facilitate knowledge-sharing among the community that supports torture survivors, in ways that range from formal events and consultations to e-learning opportunities to casual networking and discussion.
 In this section, we specifically want to share the more informal opportunities for knowledge-sharing with and between professionals: a quarterly digest, a discussion listserv, and this website.

-Heal_torture_talk is a low-traffic, high-value email-based discussion listserv for professionals serving survivors of torture.
+Its purpose is to facilitate cooperation and information-sharing among programs serving torture survivors, promote best practices, and provide quicker access to people with relevant interests and experiences.
 You can sign up for the listserv here.
-We strongly encourage you to post to the listserv, sharing resources or opportunities that you have found, and asking questions of your colleagues in the field.
-Some members of the listserv have been working in torture treatment for more than 25 years; the wealth of expertise available is immense.
+We strongly encourage you to post to the listserv to share research, resources, or opportunities that you have found, and ask questions of your colleagues in the field.
+Some members of the listserv have been working in torture treatment for more than 35 years; the wealth of expertise available is immense.